 We acquire our new vehicle inventory from automobile manufacturers.
-Automobile manufacturers allocate products among their dealerships based primarily on historical sales volume and planned sales.
+Automobile manufacturers allocate products among their dealerships based primarily on historical sales volume and planned future sales.
 We have a team of new vehicle inventory analysts that monitor dealership ordering process (including quantity by model and trim level), inventory stocking levels for in-transit and landed units, inventory turnover and projected days' supply.
 We believe that our new vehicle analysts provide a valued service to our dealers to prevent ordering which may result in excess supply of vehicles as a result of improper models and trim levels.

-We finance our inventory purchases through floorplan financing provided by the Floor Plan Lenders and VW Credit Canada Inc. Subject to floorplan limitations imposed by our lenders; and our internally imposed days of supply guidelines, inventory selection and management occurs at the franchised automobile dealer level.
+We finance our inventory purchases through floorplan financing provided by The Bank of Nova Scotia ("Scotiabank"), Canadian Imperial Bank of Commerce ("CIBC"), Royal Bank of Canada ("RBC"), VW Credit Canada Inc. ("VCCI"), and BMW Financial Services Canada ("BMW Financial").
+Subject to floorplan limitations imposed by our lenders and our internally imposed days of supply guidelines, inventory selection and management occurs at the franchised automobile dealer level.